icewind1991/SMB/README.md

 - Reuses a single `smbclient` instance for multiple requests
 - Doesn't leak the password to the process list
 - Simple 1-on-1 mapping of SMB commands
+- A stream-based api to remove the need for temporary files
 - Support for using libsmbclient directly trough [`libsmbclient-php`](https://github.com/eduardok/libsmbclient-php)

 Examples